Veterinary Physiology

 Skills for Veterinary Physiology Majors

-A major in veterinary physiology prepares you for careers in which the following skill-sets are crucial:
+veterinary physiology majors are found most commonly in careers in which the following skills are important:

 - Science - Using scientific rules and methods to solve problems.